First impressions matter.

 They matter when you're out and about in public.

 And first impressions especially matter at an event where you're meeting dozens of industry professionals face-to-face for the first time.

-Technology has made face-to-face meeting more important because we now meet less and less.
+Sure, technology has made face-to-face meeting more important because we now meet less and less...

-Just because you can have a conference call in your pajamas does not mean you can rock a Rolling Stones T-Shirt to the Conference – even in Vegas.
+But just because you can have a conference call in your pajamas, does not mean you can rock a Rolling Stones T-Shirt to the Conference – even in Vegas.

 It may sound a little unfair to guys brought up believing that everyone should be treated equally, but a well turned-out man in a suit looks more important than someone in a pair of khakis and a polo shirt.

 And in a conference setting there's actually some fairness to that — everyone knows going into it that they need to grab attention, and the man who dresses sharp is clearly someone who can evaluate a situation and come up with the right solution for it.

 So by looking good you're not just looking like a more valuable contact — you're proving that you are a better businessman than someone who didn't bother.